DetachHead/kotlinxpath/README.md

 outputs `//div[@id='thing' and translate(normalize-space(.), 'ABCDEFGHIJKLMNOPQRSTUVWXYZ', 'abcdefghijklmnopqrstuvwxyz')=concat('asdf"sdfg',"'",'zxcv')]`

 ## disclaimer
-this project is in a very early state. there's plenty of things it can't do yet
+this project is in a very early state and the current implementation is really shit. currently working on a better version in the rewrite branch